What to Expect with 5 Days a Week Instruction- Updated May 5, 2021

 Buses will line up in the bus lane starting at the HS stop sign all the way to the end of the MS.

 Parents will enter through the MS main entrance and will be directed to the left of the cones by a police officer.
-Parents will park their vehicles in the right lane starting from the HS stop sign (not directly in front of the MS).
+Parents will park their vehicles in the right lane adjacent to the pool walkway.

 Upon leaving the school grounds, parents will be directed by the police officer to exit only to the RIGHT onto State Route 17K.